 It takes a lot to preserve your flowers once they come in.
 The stems need to be trimmed and cleaned.
 There are solutions they need to keep in, sometimes in or out of coolers to maintain the bloom size.
 Then it takes hours to assemble, arrange according to the design desired- this includes boutonniere’s, bouquets, centerpieces and aisle décor.
 Every stem needs to be freshly cut again, and preserved during the design and assembly process.
 Then vases need to be cleaned and packaged and everything else in their toolkit needs to be prepped for delivery.

 This is an “ugly truth” moment.
 Yes…$800.00 delivery fees exist.
 Flowers don’t deliver themselves and the reality is, the more you have the more expensive it is.
 You can’t just toss them into the back of a four by four and call it a day if you want your installations to still look beautiful for the wedding.
 Plus, each design needs to be properly packaged for transport, misted with water and placed into an air-conditioned truck.

 Now it’s time to unload the truck, store the blooms and designs in the coolest spot and then set up completely at your venue.
 This takes time, accuracy and attention to the details outlined in the paperwork.
 This typically can’t be done with just one person; likely a few other team members are required since set up time can be constrained to the venue’s requirements.
 Therefore, the cost of more bodies to set up is likely included in the pricing as well.

-We love them but florals aren’t cheap, they are truly a luxury item that most couples want to incorporate.
-So if you have the budget to splurge go for it, you certainly won’t regret it.
+We love them but flowers aren’t cheap, they can be a luxury item that most couples want to incorporate but will have to consider the cost.
+So if you have the budget to splurge, go for it because you won’t regret it.
 On the other hand, if the prices are too far out of your budget, wait for our next post and we will tell you how you can save!